-There is this misconception that blenders and juicers are similar, which makes many people confused, not knowing which one to decide on.
+There is this misconception that blenders and juicers are similar, confusing many people, not knowing which one to decide on.
 No wonder many people ask, can a juicer be used as a blender?
-Not necessarily for they both perform different functions though they both produce nutritious drinks.
+Not necessarily, for they both perform different functions though they both produce nutritious drinks.

 Can A Juicer Be Used As A Blender?

 Blenders and juicers are quite different in that juicers only extract the juice from fruit while a blender works on the whole fruit processing it fully.
-To those who ask, “can a juicer be used as a blender?”, it may not happen because a juicer only extracts juicer.
-You are only left with a drink with a juicer, but with a blender, the whole fruit will be processed, delivering a thicker drink.
+To those who ask, “can a juicer be used as a blender?” it may not happen because a juicer only extracts juicer.
+You are only left with a drink with a juicer, but the whole fruit will be processed, delivering a thicker drink with a blender.

-Some think using a juicer is waste due to the discarding of vital fiber.
+Some think using a juicer is a waste due to the discarding of vital fiber.
 On the other hand, juice lovers applaud a juicer for its ability only to produce juice, which is easy to digest.
 Whichever the case, what is important to note is both a juicer and blender are essential in your daily lives.
-It is imperative that you understand a juicer and blender’s functionalities to enable you to opt for the best.
+You must understand a juicer and blender’s functionalities to enable you to opt for the best.

 How To Use A Blender As A Juicer?